belindbl/GIMLI/README.md

 ### 2.2 Software Libraries
 - **Python Dependencies:**
-  All required Python libraries are listed in the `requirements.txt` file, generated via `pip freeze > requirements.txt`.
+  All required Python libraries are listed in the `requirements.txt` file.
 - **Key Modules:**
   - **ALSLib:** For sensor data acquisition and control.
   - **Open3D & OpenCV:** For 3D visualisation and image processing.